mike-s123/MStar-WLAN/README.md

 Library requirements are noted in the .ino file.
 The [ESP8266](https://github.com/esp8266/Arduino) and/or [ESP32](https://github.com/espressif/arduino-esp32) core for Arduino needs to be installed.
 Most development has been done with the ESP8266 platform, and that's what's working.
 ESP32 is still very much a work in progress.
 There are a lot of differences even in the "official" APIs - they don't make compatibility simple.

-The "data" directory needs to be uploaded to the board from the IDE ("sketch data upload").
+The "data" directory needs to be uploaded to the board from the IDE or via OTA (Utility tab, update).
 The board will access the files using SPIFFS or LittleFS (ESP8266 only, for now), depending on how it's compiled.
 The binary posted here uses LittleFS.
 To upload, you'll need the appropriate plug-in, [SPIFFS](https://github.com/esp8266/arduino-esp8266fs-plugin) [LittleFS](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin).

 The files are used to define the different controllers, and also contain some documentation.